-If you’re not going much further north in Queensland than Brisbane but want a slice of tropical paradise, slip over to this blissful island.
-Dazzling white-sand beaches are backed by Australian bush tumbling down to the sands, while the water itself is coloured patchy jade and indigo and, once you’re in it, crystal clear.
-Apart from a few rocky headlands, it’s all sand, with Mt Tempest, the highest coastal sand hill in the world, towering to 280m.
-The island hosts prolific bird life, and at its northern tip is a lighthouse, built in 1857.
-Off the western coast are the rusty hulking Tangalooma Wrecks, which provide good snorkelling and diving.
+If you’re not going further north in Queensland than Brisbane but want a fix of tropical bliss, sail over to Moreton Island.
+Its prelapsarian beaches, dunes, bushland and lagoons are protected, with 95% of the isle comprising the Moreton Island National Park & Recreation Area.
+Apart from a few rocky headlands, it’s all sand, with Mt Tempest, the highest coastal sand hill in the world, towering high at a lofty 280m.
+Off the west coast are the rusty, hulking Tangalooma Wrecks, which provide excellent snorkelling and diving.